diazjacob/COMP-4300-Project/README.md

 **./App/Pico App/Assets/** - Holds all Unity project assets

-**./App/Pico App/Assets/NetworkManager.cs** - The core Networking implementation for the app, created by Jacob Diaz
+**./App/Pico App/Assets/NetworkManager.cs** - The core Networking implementation for the app

-**./App/Pico App/Assets/UIManager.cs** - The manager for the app's UI, created by Jacob Diaz
+**./App/Pico App/Assets/UIManager.cs** - The manager for the app's UI

 **./PythonProject/** - The directory holding the Pico MicroPython project.